Wu-Tang Clan: 2000–01: The W and Iron Flag

 In 2001, Wu-Tang Clan released their fourth album, Iron Flag.
-While originally featured on the cover of Iron Flag, Cappadonna was airbrushed out of the artwork and absent from the album entirely.
+While originally featured on the cover of Iron Flag, Cappadonna was airbrushed out of the artwork and largely absent from the album entirely.
 This may be related to tension that arose within the group when it was revealed that Cappadonna's manager was, or had been, a police informant, a revelation that also brought on the manager's subsequent firing.
 Cappadonna continued collaborating and touring with the group in the following years.

 2004: Issues and resurgence

 In early 2004, U-God allegedly left the group.
 A DVD titled Rise of a Fallen Soldier was released detailing his problems, which were mostly with his treatment by RZA, who he claimed had hindered his success as a solo artist.
 U-God formed a group of young protegés called the Hillside Scramblers with whom he released the album U-Godzilla Presents the Hillside Scramblers in March 2004.
 The dispute culminated in a heated phone conversation between RZA and U-God on live radio, which ultimately saw the two reconcile.
 He has since returned to the group.

 In 2004, the group embarked on a short European tour before coming together as a complete group for the first time in several years to headline the Rock the Bells festival in California.
-The concert was released on CD under the name Disciples of the 36 Chambers: Chapter 1, and they also released a music-video greatest hits album, Legend of the Wu-Tang Clan.
+The concert was released on CD under the name Disciples of the 36 Chambers: Chapter 1.
+On October 26, 2004, the group released a greatest hits album, Legend of the Wu-Tang: Wu-Tang Clan's Greatest Hits.

 Death of Ol' Dirty Bastard

 Ol' Dirty Bastard's career was tumultuous.
 His run-ins with the law were well publicized—he was arrested several times for offenses including assault, shoplifting, wearing body armor after being convicted of a felony, and possession of cocaine, and he missed multiple court dates.
 In April 2001, he was sentenced to two to four years in prison.
-Once released from prison, he signed a million-dollar contract with Roc-a-Fella Records.
+Once released from prison, he signed a million-dollar contract with Roc-A-Fella Records.

 On November 13, 2004, Ol' Dirty Bastard collapsed at Wu-Tang's recording studio in New York City, and was pronounced dead later that night.
 Wu-Tang Clan paid him homage a number of times: in August 2006, one of his sons came out at a Wu-Tang concert at Webster Hall and rapped "Brooklyn Zoo", along with his mother, and during a concert at the Hammerstein Ballroom the Clan brought his mother out on stage for a sing-along to "Shimmy Shimmy Ya".